NPHABMiKlei/jam/README.md

 <div class="card">

 <p>
 These are the amazing people who make my journey more fun, meaningful, and unforgettable.
+Always there through ups and downs — my coffee buddy and laughter partner, someone who makes every day brighter.
+"Friends are the family we choose."
 </p>

 </div>